Requirements and procedures and policies related to student fees, charges and refund policies

 Repeating a Course

-Subject to certain restrictions, students are allowed one opportunity, and only
+Subject to certain restrictions, students are allowed one opportunity, and only one, to either:

 Students are strongly encouraged, prior to scheduling repeat courses, changing majors, or extending their studies, to contact the Student Accounts Office to determine the implications, financial and otherwise, of these actions, including certain restrictions that may exist.